thuytrinht4/airbnb-listing-analysis/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the [link-to-my-first-medium-blog-post](to-be-written).
+The main findings of the code can be found at my [Kaggle Blog Post](to-be-written).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to AirBnB for the data.
-You can find the Licensing for the data and other descriptive information for the [Behind Inside Airbnb](http://insideairbnb.com/behind.html).
+You can find the Licensing for the data and other descriptive information for the [Behind Inside Airbnb](https://www.kaggle.com/thuytrinht4/airbnb-listings-analysis-seattle-vs-boston).